shamoji7/infosys_4/README.md

-I created to find inver index.
+I created to a system to create invert index.